 Constraining a Constellation

-Constellation constraints allow you to specify the criteria to be used when constellations are combined with other objects in a chain.
+Constellation constraints enable you to specify the criteria to be used when constellations are combined with other objects in a chain.
 Each pair of objects in the chain can be thought of as creating access pairs with a "from" object and a "to" object.
-The constellation constraints allow you to specify different logical and parent ownership constraints depending on where the constellation sits in the chain, either as the "from" object or the "to" object.
+Constellation constraints enable you to specify different logical and parent ownership constraints, depending on where the constellation sits in the chain, either as the "from" object or the "to" object.

 Restrictions